“Please, come quickly,” the man whispered. “There’s something wrong.”

 “Perhaps, while you wait, you could talk to her?” asked the voice.

 “I tried, but she growled at me.”

 The man went to the closet door and cracked it open.
-It was a large closet, a walk in, with clothes hanging on three of the four wall.
+It was a large closet, a walk-in, with clothes hanging on three of the four walls.
 Above the clothes were shelves stacked with boxes, all labeled for different seasons and sizes.
 The lights were out and the man could just make out her shape, crouched in the corner.
 Her breathing was heavy and he could see the roundness of her pregnant belly.

 “Honey?” he asked quietly.

 Her breathing became a bit more labored, but she did not respond.

 He started to take a step in when a low growl rumbled from her.

 He froze and then stepped back to the door.